Your Anti Aging Diet Questions Answered: Real Research, Real Results

 - Reduction in biological age by 2.5 years on average

 The FMD increased predicted median life expectancy from 82.93 years to 83.73 years in trial participants.
-This approach works without requiring permanent dietary changes, making it potentially easier to maintain as part of your anti aging nutrition strategy.
+This approach doesn't require permanent dietary changes, potentially making it easier to maintain as part of your anti-aging nutrition strategy.

 Time-restricted feeding (TRF)

-Time-restricted feeding limits daily eating to a specific window, typically 8-12 hours, creating a consistent fasting period each day.
-A landmark study showed that TRF can extend median lifespan and modify several parameters related to both liver and systemic aging.
-Mice on TRF diets showed decreased liver cell senescence, reduced fat accumulation, increased SIRT1 expression, lower plasma IGF-1 levels, and improved hippocampal brain-derived growth factor levels.
+Time-restricted feeding limits eating to a specific window, typically 8-12 hours daily, creating a consistent fasting period each night.
+A landmark study showed that TRF can extend median lifespan and modify parameters related to liver and systemic aging.
+Mice on TRF showed decreased liver cell senescence, reduced fat accumulation, increased SIRT1 expression, lower IGF-1 levels, and improved brain growth factor levels.

 Ketogenic diet (KD)

-The ketogenic diet shifts metabolism away from carbohydrates toward fat oxidation, resembling key features of caloric restriction.
-Research in mice shows a ketogenic diet increased median lifespan by 13.6% compared to control diets (1003 days versus 886 days).
+The ketogenic diet shifts metabolism from carbohydrate to fat burning, resembling key features of caloric restriction.
+Research in mice shows a ketogenic diet increased median lifespan by 13.6% (1003 days versus 886 days).
 Older ketogenic-fed mice maintained better memory, preserved motor function, and had greater muscle mass than age-matched controls.

 However, recent evidence suggests caution with continuous long-term ketogenic diets, as they may induce cellular senescence in multiple organs.
 An intermittent ketogenic diet did not show these negative effects, suggesting planned breaks might be beneficial.